Michigan Department of Labor and Economic Opportunity

 The Michigan Department of Labor and Economic Opportunity (LEO) is a principal department of the State of Michigan.
+The department oversees the state's programs for unemployment insurance, business growth, affordable housing, labor relations, and tourism, among others.

 History

 Background

-Two previous principal departments of Michigan existed that focused on job training, the Department of Labor and the Michigan Department of Career Development.
+Before the creation of Michigan's LEO, two previous principal departments focused on job training: the Department of Labor and the Michigan Department of Career Development.

 Department of Talent and Economic Development

 On December 18, 2014, Governor Rick Snyder used his constitutional authority to reorganize the executive branch of government to create the Michigan Department of Talent and Economic Development (TED).
 The Michigan Economic Development Corporation (MEDC) and Michigan Strategic Fund were scheduled to be transferred into the new department.
 A new agency, the Talent Investment Agency (TIA), was also set to be started concurrently with the department.
 The Michigan Strategic Fund would take over the State Land Bank Fast Track Authority from the Michigan State Housing Development Authority.